rakeshdhote/Udacity-Self_Driving_Car_NanoDegree/P5_Vehicle_Detection_And_Tracking/ReadMe.md

 </table>

 ## 2. Feature Extraction

-To detect and track vehicles, edges, shape, color and size  are used as characterizing features.
+To detect and track vehicles, edges, shape, color and size are commonly used as characterizing features.
 In this section, we dive in details of how to use these features in training the model for detection and tracking.

-While extracting features, I experimented with `RGB`, `HSV`, `HLS` and `YCrCb` color spaces and fit the classifier and tested it on the test images.
-The `YCrCb` color space perfomed best among others, and used for further analysis.
+While extracting features, I experimented with the `RGB`,  `HSV`,  `HLS` and `YCrCb` color spaces and fit the classifier and tested it on the test images.
+The `YCrCb` color space performed best among others, and used in further  analysis.

 ### 2.1 Histogram of Oriented Gradients (HOG)

 HOG is a commonly used feature to detect objects in computer vision and image processing.
-The hog features are obtained using `get_hog_features` function in the `P5_utility_functions`.
+The hog features are obtained using the `get_hog_features` function in `P5_utility_functions`.
 The SkLearn's `hog()` function with parameters `orientation`, `pixels_per_cell` and `cells_per_block` is used to obtain hog feature vector.
-On experimenting with different values of the above parameters, I finally setteled with
+On experimenting with different values of the above parameters, I finally settled with

 `orientation` = 9,
 `pixels_per_cell` = (8,8) and
 `cells_per_block` = (2,2).

 The HOG features for sample `vehicle` and `not-vehicle` images are presented for `YCrCb` channels in the following figure separately.
 The HOG features for `vehicle` is well defined with horizontal and vertical edges for the `Y` channel than other two.
 The HOG features for `not-vehicle` image is unstructured in all the three channels.

 ==HOG features for all the `Y`, `Cr` and `Cb` channels are appended in the feature vector before training the classifier.==

 <table>
 <tr>